-The pinning in J12 is common and supported by many other displays.
+The pinning in J12/J40 is popular and supported by many other displays.

-Note that also the Ethernet Adapter, described in section 3.6, connects to J12 so it is not possible to have a second Ethernet interface simultaneous with a parallel RGB display interface.
+Note that also the Ethernet Adapter, described in section 3.6, connects to J40 so it is not possible to have a second Ethernet interface simultaneous with a parallel RGB display interface.

-Figure 34 illustrates the location of J12 and J13.
+Figure 36 illustrates the location of the different connectors.

-Figure 34 - uCOM Carrier Board, Parallel (RGB) Display Interface Connector
+Figure 36 - uCOM Carrier Board, Parallel (RGB) Display Interface Connectors

-The parallel RGB display interface connector, J12, is XF2W-4015-1A from Omron.
-It is a 40-pos, 0.5mm pitch FPC connector.
+The parallel RGB display interface connectors, J12 and J40, are XF2W-4015-1A from Omron.
+They are 40-pos, 0.5mm pitch FPC connectors.